 1) Eat your veggies (the absolute must do things that you can’t survive without):

-* Be sure to having that compelling story behind your brand that I have mentioned before.
-Buyers want to connect with the person behind the brand and hear their story.
+- Share your story – Buyers want to connect with the person behind the brand and hear their story.
 Or else, it’s just another product.

-* Professional looking website & email – The first thing a buyer will do when they hear about a line is google their website.
-Make sure that it is professionally put together, reflects your style and is easy to navigate.
+- Professional looking website & email – The first thing a buyer will do when he/she hears about a line is google their website.
+Make sure that your website is professionally put together, reflects your style and easy to navigate.
 Your presence on the web will show the buyer that you take your business seriously and ready for the next step.
 It’s also a great way for buyers to “preview” your collection before meeting with you.
 Also, no janky emails!

 2) Add a little sugar (the extra little things designers can do to sweeten the deal when trying to get in stores)

-* Send samples – Depending on the nature of your product, you can either “show” samples or “leave” samples for the buyers to try.
-Buyers like to see a production sample in person so that they will know exactly what they will be getting in shop.
+- Send samples – Depending on the nature of your product, you can send product samples for the buyers to try.
+Top buyers like to see products in person so that they can see how the product feels in their hands and on retail shelves.

-* Give an incentive – With the nature of the current economy, every dollar helps the margin.
+- Give an incentive – With the nature of the current economy, every dollar helps the margin.
 Give a 10% discount for new accounts or free shipping with an opening order.
-This is the kind of incentive that might push a buyer from “maybe” to “yes!”
+This is the kind of incentive that might push a buyer from a “maybe” to a “yes!”

-* Be open to do consignment – This is a great way for stores to “test” your line without having to commit to buying the inventory upfront.
+- Be open to do consignment – This is a great way for stores to “test” your line without having to commit to buying the inventory upfront.
 It can be mutually beneficial if you’re starting out because it gives you an opportunity to sell your product in the store (that you want to be in) while gaining feedback and exposure.

 3) Create a buzz (ways for designers to garner interest with public)

-* Stores want to know that you are doing your part in getting the word out about your line.
-The secret that many designers may not know is that buyers are looking for new vendors as much as each vendor is looking to be in stores.
+- Stores want to know that you are doing your part in getting the word out about your line.
+The secret that many designers may not know is that buyers are looking for new vendors as much as you’re looking to be in stores.
 You need to get out there with your product line to increase their chances of getting picked up by a store or media.

-* Participate in local craft fairs and flea markets (ones that are relevant to your business) – It is imperative for designers to get direct customer feedback on their line.
-(For example: the two designers from Foley + Corinna started selling their vintage dresses at a flea market in chelsea.
-They now have a thriving multi-million dollar wholesale and retail business.
+- Participate in local craft fairs and flea markets (ones that are relevant to your business).
+It is imperative for designers to get direct customer feedback on their line so that you can share this information with potential store buyers.

-* Use social media outlets to create your own posse – Be relevant to your customers and engage with them for feedback and support.
-Create a facebook fan page and twitter accounts and use them as if you are networking at a cocktail party.
+- Use social media outlets to create your own posse – Be relevant to your customers and engage with them for feedback and support.
+Create a Facebook/twitter/instagram accounts and use them as if you are networking at a cocktail party.

 Your Retail Product Mentor